TREAT GUM DISEASE MOBILE AL - PERIODONTAL TREATMENTS

 PREVENTING PERIODONTAL DISEASE

 Brush your teeth thoroughly twice a day, especially before bedtime.
-Use of a re-chargeable electric toothbrush such as Oral-B or Sonicare is recommended.
-These do a much better job of removing plaque that than a manual toothbrush.
+Use of a rechargeable electric toothbrush, such as Oral-B or Sonicare, is recommended.
+These do a much better job of removing plaque than a manual toothbrush.

 Carefully clean between the teeth with dental floss once a day.

 Dry mouth from medication, diabetes, smoking, gastric reflux, and other conditions can make you more susceptible to dental problems.
-Don’t hesitate discussing with your dentist if more aggressive measures might be appropriate in protecting your oral health.
+Don’t hesitate to discuss with your dentist if more aggressive measures might be appropriate in protecting your oral health.

 HEART DISEASE WARNING